Arizona Cardinals Draft Pick Christian Kirk Might Have Been High On Cocaine During February 3 Arrest

 — Bleacher Report NFL (@BR_NFL) May 14, 2018

 A report from the Arizona Republic suggests that the Arizona Cardinals were aware of Christian Kirk’s arrest when they made him the 47th pick in the 2018 NFL Draft late last month.
-This was confirmed in a statement issued by the Cardinals, who said that the team had already spoken to Kirk about what allegedly happened at the Phoenix Open, and had looked “independently” into the case.
+This was confirmed in a statement issued by the Cardinals, which said that the team had already spoken to Kirk about what allegedly happened at the Phoenix Open, and had looked “independently” into the case.
 The Cardinals stressed that they won’t be issuing any further comment while the case remains pending.

 A three-year starter at Texas A&M, Kirk caught 71 passes for 919 yards and 10 touchdowns in his junior year, while also accumulating close to 700 return yards and two more touchdowns as a kick and punt returner, according to his Sports Reference player page.
 Kirk is considered one of the top new acquisitions, along with veteran quarterback Sam Bradford and his expected rookie understudy, 10th overall pick Josh Rosen, for a team that had lost starting quarterback Carson Palmer and head coach Bruce Arians to retirement in the ongoing NFL offseason.